pivotal/docs-tap/services-toolkit/how-to-guides/dynamic-provisioning-rds.hbs.md

 This Services Toolkit topic tells you how [service operators](../reference/terminology-and-user-roles.hbs.md#so) can set up dynamic provisioning.
-This enables app development teams to create self-serve AWS RDS service instances that are customized to meet their needs.
+This enables app development teams to self-serve AWS RDS service instances that are customized.

 If you are not already familiar with dynamic provisioning in Tanzu Application Platform, following the tutorial